-| ![]() ![]() NOVEMBER 5th - 7th, 2021 Friday 4pm till Sunday 4pm Chicago, IL, USA In-Person Location : LINKS HALL 3111 N Western Ave, CHICAGO, IL, USA IN-PERSON ATTENDANCE $295 (SOLD OUT) also includes live Virtual and streaming recording access for 14 days receive $100 refund if health regulations require us to go fully virtual VIRTUAL ATTENDANCE $195 (SOLD OUT) access all classes synchronously online 14 days streamable, asynchronous access to video recordings ENTIRE SEMINAR - SOLD OUT ![]() To be added to the WAITING LIST; please contact us at arabdanceseminar(at)gmail.com We highly recommend that you join this list, because the fluidity of the times means spots do become available.
-All classes and events total 20 hours.
-Class videos footage is streamable for 14 days after event.
+| NOVEMBER 4th - 6th, 2022 Friday 4pm till Sunday 4pm Dearborn, MI, USA ARAB AMERICAN NATIONAL MUSEUM annex 13624 Michigan Ave, Dearborn, MI USA IN-PERSON ATTENDANCE $295 (only 30 spots available) also includes live Virtual and streaming recording access for 20 days receive $100 refund if health regulations require us to go fully virtual VIRTUAL ATTENDANCE $195 (only 30 spots available) access all classes synchronously online 14 days streamable, asynchronous access to video recordings THIS EVENT IS SOLD OUT.
+PLEASE EMAILUS IF YOU WANT TO BE ON OUR WAITING LIST People's Plans Often Change.
+The Waiting List Provides You A Good Chance To Purchase Someone Else's Spot All classes and events total 20 hours.
+Class videos footage is streamable for 20 days after event.
 If health regulations require the event to go fully Virtual, In-Person registrants will be refunded $100 and given Virtual access.
 We only allow 20 in-person registrations, paid in advance, and NO walk-ins.
-All the previous 17 Seminars have SOLD OUT months in advance.
+All the previous 18 Seminars have SOLD OUT months in advance.
 The registration fee does not include lodging or food, only classes.
+There are no full refunds.
+You may transfer your purchase to someone else.
+We also maintain a waiting list where you are likely to find a buyer.

 |